cd-public/Isadora/cond_loop_test/readme.txt

     Verify novel vcd generation using greg assert iACW.vcd

 4) [Fabricant -> Local] Convert Tortuga output .vcd to a 2pass.py input .vcd using refine_vcd.py

+    Current best practice is on an intermediate work directory on fabricant between Isadora and iterative_build.

 5) [Local] Configure and run 2pass.py, with cleanup configured.